dee-walia20/SSD-Implementation-using-Pytorch/README.md

 I have trained the model for 100 epochs and i am getting the following **Mean Average Precision (mAP): 0.723** You can download the model [trained ssd](https://drive.google.com/file/d/1pa4KJotMQAg0mBqT_xRD1HTDVdVxkCVW/view?usp=sharing) if required.

-Below are Avereage Precesion values for all classes:-
+Below are Avereage Precision values for all classes:-

  | Class | Average Precision |
  | :-----: | :------: |